 Almendro - Tree of Life

 The Almendro Tree must be the most impressive of all the jungle giants in Costa Rica's rainforest.
 From root to top, this unique tree offers habitats, shelter and nourishment to an incredible number of creatures.
 Whenever an Almendro goes down, almost the entire community goes down with it, demonstrating the fragility of interdependent systems.
 A dramatic example of this principle is the Great Green Macaw.
 Wherever the tree disappears, the parrot no longer is found.

 Alien Insect - The Praying Mantis

 Worldwide there are 2.000 species of praying mantis.
 This film explores the world of these «real aliens».
 In unprecedented images it shows how mantises live, reproduce and die.
 But biological processes are not the film's only focus.
 It features the largest and rarest representatives of the mantis family, several of which have never been filmed before.

 Africa's Wild West - Stallions of the Namib Desert

 In 1918 German and South African war-horses, no longer needed, were released into the bone-dry, burning Namibian desert.
 How could they survive in one of the world's most beautiful but parched and rugged landscapes?
-Miraculously, they have held on until today, crossing the desert to find sparse patches of grass, then returning to the single well built in colonial days, sharing it with perfectly adapted oryxes - while marauding spotted hyenas patrol close by.
+Miraculously, they have held on until today, crossing the desert to find sparse patches of grass, then returning to the single well, built in colonial days.
+They share it with perfectly adapted oryxes, while marauding spotted hyenas patrol close by.
 Far inland, in ghost towns long since abandoned by diamond hunters, snakes, chameleons and dew-drinking beetles compete for food among the drifting sands.
 Along the coast from the abandoned factories hundreds of thousands of seals come ashore to breed, their babies mercilessly hunted by jackals and brown hyenas, while penguins look on, safe on their offshore island.

 A Walk on the Wild Side - The Vienna Prater